An increase to the PSO levy is taking place in October this year.

-As you can see from previous articles on the PSO Levy – after this latest increase , it will have risen from €19.33 in 2011.
+As you can see from previous articles on the PSO Levy – it will have risen from €19.33 in 2011.

-The PSO levy is charged to all electricity customers at the same flat rate – regardless of how much electricity is used.
-So a single person using very small amounts of electricity will pay the same PSO levy as a large family using much more electricity.
+All domestic electricity customers are charged the PSO levy at the same flat rate – regardless of how much electricity is used.
+This means that a single person will pay the same PSO levy as a large family using much more electricity.

-There have been suggestions , now and in the past , to charge the PSO levy based on a percentage of electricity usage – so higher usage means a higher PSO levy.
+There have been suggestions that the PSO levy should be based on a percentage of electricity usage.
+This would be fairer and higher usage would mean a higher PSO levy.

 The government say this can’t be done because of EU rules.
-Apparently this is to do with the fact that levies tied to consumption that help Irish energy producers can’t be applied to imported electricty too.
+Apparently, this is because levies tied to consumption that helps Irish energy producers can’t be applied to imported electricity too.

 For an average electricity bill of €1013 a year – the PSO levy will make up 8.7% of the bill from October 2020.